Ayush0421/Ayush0421/README.md

 - 👋 Hi, I’m @Ayush0421
-- 👀 I’m interested in developing and working on modern technologies with fellow developers and create something which can add value in the society.
+- 👀 I’m interested in developing and working on modern technologies with fellow developers and create something which can make impact in the developer community.
-- 🌱 I’m currently learning Web Technologies.
+- 🌱 I have profound interest in Web Technologies.
 - 💞️ I’m looking to collaborate with web developers in the community.